1Password/scim-examples/beta/README.md

   - Documentation for the primary anticipated use case _must_ be complete, though it need not be in it's final form since it is anticipated that documentation will change while in beta.
 Complete documentation, in this context, means the following are included:
     - Complete instructions for the most common deployment configuration this example targets.
     - Complete instructions for updating the SCIM bridge.
-    - Terminal commands, if applicable, _must_ be provided for both Unix shells and Powershell, where both are supported.
+    - Terminal commands, if applicable, _must_ be provided for both Unix shells and Powershell, where the deployment environment supports both.
   - Documentation for less common use-cases _may_ be incomplete.
 If incomplete documentation is provided, it _must_ be noted as incomplete in an obvious way to the reader.
   - Documentation _must_ indicate approximate provisioning capacity of a SCIM bridge deployed in the documented manner.
 Documentation for scaling the SCIM bridge is _not_ required.
   - Documentation _should_ conform to the [1Password Style Guide](https://support.1password.com/style-guide/).